symbolicdata/symbolicdata.github.io/CASN.markdown

 -   <http://symbolicdata.org/casn> - the CASN OntoWiki (aligned with Linked Data standards)
 -   <http://symbolicdata.org/info> - different views on the CASN data (in progress)

+#### Vision

-The vision is a digitally supported distributed social network within Open Science for the needs of the Computer Algebra Community.
+The vision is a digitally supported distributed social semantic network within Open Science for the needs of the Computer Algebra Community.

 For the first steps in such a direction we